Buying The House You Rent

 How does the application work?

-Eligible tenants can apply by submitting a new application form to their landlord, who will conduct a series of eligibility checks.
+Eligible tenants can apply by submitting an application form to their landlord, who will conduct a series of eligibility checks.
 Since 2010, the government’s broader Shared Ownership programme has enabled thousands of people to take their first step onto the property ladder, with over 136,600 new shared ownership homes built.

 What is Shared Ownership?